Dzoukr/Dapper.FSharp/README.md

 NOTE: You also need to use `selectAll` if you have a no `where` and no `orderBy` clauses because a query cannot consist of only `for` or `join` statements.

+NOTE: The type does not have to have all columns from the table.
+You can create a record with only the columns you need.

+NOTE: This same approach will enable you to query views.

 Filtering with where statement:

 ```F#